doitintl/terraform-provider-doit-console/README.md

+# Deprecated!
+This new repository for this project is located here: https://github.com/doitintl/terraform-provider-doit

 # DoiT Console Provider

 This is a initial Proof of Concept to create a Terraform provider for the  DOiT Console.